University of Georgia Athletics

 A native of Sanford, N.C., he earned a journalism degree from UGA in 1990.
 He completed 30 hours of post-graduate work in public relations during a two-year stint at the University of Louisiana-Lafayette before returning to UGA in December of 1992.
 Currently, he serves as an Assistant Athletic Director in the Sports Communications office.

-Lakos has accompanied the Bulldogs to 30 bowl games including the College Football Playoffs in 2017, 2021 and 2022.
-Georgia advanced to the National Championship Game all three times and captured back-to-back titles in 2021 and 2022.
-He has made four trips with Georgia to the College World Series (2001, 2004, 2006, 2008 Finals) and been a part of the host SID staff for 16 NCAA Championships in five sports.
-He volunteered as a color analyst on Bulldog baseball road games for The REF-960 AM from 2000-2008.
+Lakos has accompanied the Bulldogs to 33 bowl games including the College Football Playoffs in 2017, 2021, 2022, 2024 and 2025.
+Georgia has advanced to the National Championship Game three times and captured back-to-back titles in 2021 and 2022.

 His professional experience includes managing a 68-member baseball staff during the 1996 Centennial Olympic Games in Atlanta.
 He served as the Venue Press Chief for Baseball at Fulton County Stadium, which featured 32 games in 12 days.
 Also, his Olympic staff assisted in the opening and closing ceremonies.